Constraining cosmology with N-body simulations for future spectroscopic galaxy surveys at $2\leq z\leq 3$

 We use the simplest model for RSD, the linear RSD model with a constant bias $b$ \citep{Kaiser:1987}.
 It is given by

 where $f(z)$ is the growth rate of the universe sensitive to modification of the gravity models and approximated by $f(z)=\Om^{6/11}(z)$ for the $\Lambda$CDM model.
-The BAO wiggles encoded in the underlying matter power spectrum in real space, $P_\mathrm{m}(k)$, is damped due to the non-linear structure formation.
-Since the effect is less significant at high redshift, we include it using a simple model (e.g,~\cite{Chuang:2013}),
+The BAO wiggles encoded in $P_\mathrm{m}(k)$ are damped due to the non-linear structure formation.
+Density-field reconstruction is widely used for increasing the precision and accuracy of the BAO detection \cite{Eisenstein:2007,Paillas:2025}.
+However, implementing the technique in full-shape analysis is non-trivial and different reconstruction methods would yield different constraints \cite{Zhang:2025}.
+We instead adopt a conservative approach by including BAO damping in our model.
+Since the damping is less significant at high redshift, we include it using a simple model (e.g,~\cite{Chuang:2013}),

 where $P_\mathrm{lin}(k)$ and $P_\mathrm{nw}(k)$ are the linear matter power spectra with and without BAO wiggles, respectively \cite{Eisenstein:1998}.
 The parameter $k_*$ controls the effect of the damping.
 Although it can be computed analytically \cite{Vlah:2016}, we simply treat it as a free parameter and marginalize it over to obtain cosmological constraints.